 Most women who develop breast cancer do not have any risk factors, other than being a woman and getting older.
 Because of this, all women are at risk and need breast cancer screening at appropriate ages.
-The most important breast cancer risk factor is age, and the risk increase with age.
+The most important breast cancer risk factor is age, and the risk increases with age.
 Women in their 30s and 40s can get breast cancer – and should be checked regularly, especially if they have major risk factors.
 Most women who develop breast cancer, however, are in their 50s, 60s and older.

 Women with one or more of the following major risk factors should have a discussion with their physician about beginning routine cancer screening (with mammography and/or MRI) earlier than age 40: